- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - What procedures does the district have in place to assess potential threats?

 - We have a solid system in place to assess any potential threats.
 The school district utilizes the Comprehensive School Threat Assessment Guidelines (CSTAG, formerly VSTAG) as its threat assessment model and approach to violence prevention.
 The CSTAG is an evidence-based program that is formally recognized by the National Registry of Evidence-based Programs and Practices (NREPP) of the U.S. Department of Health and Human Services.
-The CSTAG has a staggering amount of research that has shown a correlation between CSTAG usage and a reduction in fighting, violence, bullying, and suspension, and an increase in the use of counseling services for students, an increased positive school climate, and teachers feeling safer after implementation of the program.
+The CSTAG is the industry standard and has a staggering amount of research that has shown a correlation between CSTAG usage and a reduction in fighting, violence, bullying and suspension, and an increase in the use of counseling services for students, an increased positive school climate, and teachers feeling safer after implementation of the program.
 The CSTAG is also recognized by the New York Center for School Safety as its preferred resource for threat assessment models in New York state schools.
-All of our administrators and counseling staff across the district were trained in this system.
+All of our administrators and counseling staff across the district are trained in this system.

-- The school district’s threat assessment procedures allows its administrators and counseling team to assess potential threats, identify concerning behaviors, and provides students who are in crisis with resources and solutions for their problems in a comprehensive manner.
+- The school district’s threat assessment procedures allow its administrators and counseling team to assess potential threats, identify concerning behaviors, and provides students who are in crisis with resources and solutions for their problems in a comprehensive manner.
 School threat assessment is not a punitive or disciplinary process, but seeks to supplement the district’s existing processes and procedures with best practices for violence prevention — and ensure that protective action is taken as necessary for all staff, students, and school community members.

 - The culmination of the school threat assessment process is the development of a safety plan that is designed to address the problem or conflict underlying the threat and prevent the act of violence from taking place.